 Leonidio’s heart beats for the climbers.
 The infrastructure is set to have all amenities in a town.
 Bakeries, restaurants, camp grounds, rental homes and rooms, wonderful beaches, gasoline station and ATMs makes sure you don’t want to leave this town.
 The locals are friendly and kind, they appreciate the climbers who are the more off-season tourist in the area which provides an extra source of income in winter.

 Zobolo is on the southernmost tip of the Peloponnese peninsula.
 We hadn’t planned to go there as it was a 100% sun trapped winter crag.
-However, when a huge low was coming our way one day, I knew we had to run.
+However, when a huge low was coming our way, I knew we had to run.

 The climbing sector Zobolo lies just a few km after Neapolis Lakonia.
 The dirt road brought us straight to the impressive massive of cliffs which you can’t miss on the way.
 The red desert landscape full of boulder blocks keeps you in awe before you realize that a thin-film of red dirt is everywhere on your car, shoes, bags, mouth.
 The climbing area consists of 3 main sectors and a separate west side sector on the other side of the valley.
 On days just before a storm brews up, it can get very windy.
 It’s probably better to avoid the area completely if you are expecting a thunderstorm at the tip, as the area is very exposed.
 (Winds and lightning)